 Jam and Justice: Co-Producing Urban Governance for Social Innovation

 Cities are sites of crisis and opportunity.
 In a context of rapid social change and austerity, the effectiveness of traditional systems of urban governance is in doubt.

-Jam and Justice brings together academics, practitioners, citizens and political leaders through an Action Research Collective (ARC) in Greater Manchester.
-Together, we are exchanging knowledge and developing creative responses to emerging urban governance challenges.
+Jam and Justice brought together academics, practitioners, citizens and political leaders through an Action Research Collective (ARC) in Greater Manchester.
+Together, we exchanged knowledge and developed creative responses to emerging urban governance challenges.
 In 2017-2018, the ARC co-initiated action research projects to generate data to test and learn from different approaches to citizen engagement.
-In 2019, we are focused on sharing our learning and forging city-regional coalitions for change.
+In 2019, we focused on sharing our learning and forging city-regional coalitions for change.

-What is "Jam and Justice"?
-As a research project, our aim is to create space for social innovation to co-produce, test and learn from new ways of governing cities.
-‘Jam’ is about trying to bring together different partners in the city to experiment and innovate to address shared problems.
+Why "Jam and Justice"?
+As a research project, our aim was to create space for social innovation to co-produce, test and learn from new ways of governing cities.
+‘Jam’ represents bringing together different partners in the city to experiment and innovate to address shared problems.
 ‘Justice’ is about re-connecting with those who have been disenfranchised and excluded from the search for solutions.

-Jam and Justice also promotes networking, debates and learning within the UK and internationally.
-This enables critical reflection on how to organise knowledge better to make positive urban transformations happen that are inclusive and equitable.
+The Jam and Justice ethos also promotes networking, debates and learning within the UK and internationally.
+This approach enables critical reflection on how to organise knowledge better to make positive urban transformations happen that are inclusive and equitable.